santureddy/AWS-SAA-C02-Course/README.md

 - Regional service
   - Every region is isolated when using KMS.
 - Public service
-  - Occupies the AWS public zone and can be connected to from anywhere.
+  - Occupies the AWS public zone and can be connected to from anywhere provided you are authorized.
-- Create, store, and manage keys.
+- Create, store, and manage cryptographic keys.
   - Can handle both symmetric and asymmetric keys.
 - KMS can perform cryptographic operations itself.
 - Keys never leave KMS.